Learn about changes to Ontario tax programs, due dates and services affected by COVID-19.

 - are unable to pay the full amount of taxes you owe

-To discuss payment options or relief beyond October 1, 2020, contact the Ministry of Finance at 1-866-ONT-TAXS and select “relief.”
+To discuss payment options or relief outside of the January 1 to July 1, 2022 timeframe, contact the Ministry of Finance at 1-866-ONT-TAXS and select “relief.”

-We are gradually resuming regular audit interactions with Ontario businesses and representatives.
-We are prioritizing audits that:
+We continue to prioritize regular audit interactions with Ontario businesses and representatives on the following:

 - benefit taxpayers